ngonalex/custom-compiler/README.md

 Technical problems: Getting acquainted to Bazel, learning functional programming + combinators and figuring out how to split up the work such that we maximize efficiency.

+Missing: Getting cache to work for v2 to v5.
+Cache works for basic combinators and v1 because they don't return ASTs.
+One solution would be to duplicate the AST nodes as they're being created in the combinator/parser, but we felt this would be too hacky of a solution.

 Responsibilities:
 Victor helped with basic combinators, v1, finished v2, v3, and v4.